| |

 After a period of research and involvement, we presented the

 concept of a communicative platform.
-The aim was to offer “a
+The platform was situated

-was situated in Huddinge south of Stockholm, where a 3-room
+in Huddinge south of Stockholm, where a 3-room apartment was

-apartment was transformed into a ”black box” –
+transformed into a ”black box” – i.e. a flight

-i.e. a flight data recorder, or the performative space of
+data recorder, or the performative space of a theatre.
+During

-a theatre.
-During thirty days in September more than 200 leading
+thirty days in September more than 200 leading politicians and

-politicians and regional stakeholders were invited to the
+regional stakeholders were invited to the apartment for discussions

 The flat was painted black from floor to ceiling.
 Three different

-beginning the surfaces were empty, unwritten, but during the
+the surfaces were empty, unwritten, but during the process the

-process the walls were covered with notes and signs.
-The apartment
+walls were covered with notes and signs.
+The apartment became

-became a scene for performative action, and at the same time
+a scene for performative action, and at the same time the immaterial

-the immaterial ideological production was left as traces on
+ideological production was left as traces on the interior surface.

 The workshops focused on a number of borderlands and potential